 Example 2: A Magnetic Cylinder

-In this example we will generate an SLD file describing a single solid cylinder, with both nuclear and magnetic scattering length densities (SLDs).
+In this example we will use an SLD file describing a single solid cylinder, with both nuclear and magnetic scattering length densities (SLDs).
+The mag. cylinder SLD file can be found in the test folder for coordinate data.
 We will then use the calculator to create scattering intensity patterns for both a non-magnetised and magnetised cylinder.

 Our cylinder will have a radius of 20Å and a length of 40Å, with its axis at a 60° polar angle to the \(z\)-axis.
 The cylinder will have equal nuclear and magnetic SLDs, with the magnetic SLD along the cylinder’s axis.
 We will write first an SLD file for an cylinder aligned along the \(z\) axis - and perform the rotation within the calculator.